abduls-dev/Abduls-dev/README.md

   - A web application that allows users to search for movies using keywords.
 It leverages the OMDB API for fetching movie details and ratings, offering a sleek and responsive design.

 - **[Project 2: Portfolio Website](https://abduls-dev.github.io/Portfolio)**
   - My personal portfolio website, showcasing my skills, projects, and professional background.
-Built with JavaScript and styled-components, it features a minimalistic design with vibrant colors.
+Built with JavaScript and styled components, it features a minimalistic design with vibrant colors.

 - **[Project 3: Sushi-Web](https://abduls-dev.github.io/Sushi-Web)**
   - An elegant sushi restaurant website featuring a responsive design and interactive menu.
 This project uses HTML, CSS, and JavaScript, focusing on user-friendly navigation and appealing visual aesthetics.